 There’s something here for everyone to love.
 Butter and herbs rubbed under the skin keeps things classic and extra juicy, while hints of lemon, orange, and cider keep everyone interested.
 Then there’s the gravy.
 Apple cider gravy, friends.
 It’s a thing.
 A delicious, wonderful thing.
 This gravy made from pan drippings and apple cider is savory with a subtle sweet tang.
 I put a dollop of dijon mustard in mine which made the dreamiest sauce, but folks wanting something a little more standard might want to leave it off.

 I’ve shared my tips for preparing turkey here, but the same principles remain the same for this recipe.
 Most importantly, get all your ingredients ready before you even think about opening that turkey bag!
 It’ll save you so much time, clean up, and unnecessary hand washings.
 Other than that, you’ve just got to be willing to dive in and get real up close and personal with the bird.
 No fear–it won’t bite. 🙂

 I highly recommend Honeysuckle White’s fresh or frozen turkeys for your Thanksgiving spread.
 Their network of over 700 family farmers is committed to producing great turkeys raised with care.
-Having spent time with one of their farmers, I can tell you confidently this is a company committed to doing the right thing for their animals, farmers, and customers, and I couldn’t be more excited to partner with them this holiday season.
-Visit their website to learn more and look for Honeysuckle White (or Shady Brook Farms for you East Coasters!) in your local grocery store.
+Having spent time with one of their farmers, I can tell you confidently this is a company committed to doing the right thing for their animals, farmers, and customers, so look for Honeysuckle White (or Shady Brook Farms for you East Coasters!) in your local grocery store.

 - 1 14-16 lb.
 Honeysuckle White Turkey (either fresh or thawed)